daffarobbani18/unp-art-space/README.md

 ---

-## 👥 Role & Permissions
+## 👥 Roles & Permissions

 ### 🎨 Artist
-- ✅ Upload karya seni
+- ✅ Upload and manage artworks (images/videos)
-- ✅ Edit/delete karya sendiri
+- ✅ Edit or delete personal artworks
-- ✅ View analytics karya
+- ✅ View artwork analytics and engagement metrics
-- ✅ Submit ke event pameran
+- ✅ Submit artworks to exhibition events
-- ✅ Like & comment karya lain
+- ✅ Interact with other artworks (like, comment)
+- ✅ Build and customize artist profile

 ### 📅 Event Organizer
-- ✅ Semua permission Artist
+- ✅ **All Artist permissions**, plus:
-- ✅ Create & manage events
+- ✅ Create and manage art exhibition events
-- ✅ Approve/reject submissions
+- ✅ Review, approve, or reject artwork submissions
-- ✅ Generate QR codes
+- ✅ Generate QR codes for exhibited artworks
-- ✅ View event analytics
+- ✅ Access event analytics and participant insights
+- ✅ Send announcements to event participants

 ### 👤 Viewer
-- ✅ Browse galeri
+- ✅ Browse and explore artwork galleries
-- ✅ Like & comment
+- ✅ Like and comment on artworks
-- ✅ Follow artists
+- ✅ Follow favorite artists
-- ✅ Save favorites
+- ✅ Save artworks to personal favorites
-- ✅ Scan QR codes
+- ✅ Scan QR codes at exhibitions

-### 🛡️ Admin
-- ✅ Semua permission di atas
+- ✅ Receive notifications on new content

+### 🛡️ Administrator
+- ✅ **All permissions from above roles**, plus:
-- ✅ Approve/reject artworks
+- ✅ Moderate and approve/reject submitted artworks
-- ✅ User management
+- ✅ Manage users, roles, and account statuses
-- ✅ Category management
+- ✅ Create and manage artwork categories
-- ✅ Platform-wide analytics
+- ✅ Access platform-wide analytics dashboard
-- ✅ Broadcast announcements
+- ✅ Broadcast system-wide announcements
+- ✅ Configure platform settings and policies

 ---